Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Shop around and compare interest rates and fees from multiple lenders.
 Don’t settle for the first offer you receive.
 Even a slight difference in the interest rate can result in substantial savings over the life of the loan.

-Putting in the effort to go through the mortgage preapproval process shows sellers that you are serious about making a purchase.
-Even better, it gives you a very clear understanding of how much house you can likely afford and what kind of monthly payment you would be looking at.
-Plus it allows you to move quickly when you find the right property.
+Putting in the effort to go through the mortgage preapproval process shows sellers that you’re serious about making a purchase.
+Even better, it gives you a very clear understanding of how much house you can likely afford and what kind of monthly payment you’d be looking at.
+Plus, it allows you to move quickly when you find the right property.

 Shorter loan terms typically come with lower interest rates.
 If you can afford higher monthly payments, opting for a shorter loan term can save you money on interest in the long run.

-If you’re concerned about rising interest rates, you can lock in your rate for a certain period, usually ranging from 30 to 90 days.
+If you’re concerned about rising interest rates, you can lock in your rate for a certain period, such as 60 or 90 days.
 This will protect you from potential rate increases during the lock-in period.

 Wyoming offers various resources and programs to assist homebuyers, particularly first-time buyers and those with limited financial resources.
 These resources can provide valuable guidance and support throughout the homebuying process.

 If you qualify as a first-time homebuyer, the Wyoming Community Development Authority (WCDA) has a mortgage with a low interest rate for those who meet income and home price restrictions.
-For this program, you are considered a first-time homebuyer if you have not owned a primary residence in the last three years.
+For this program, you’re considered a first-time homebuyer if you haven’t owned a primary residence in the last three years.

 Punch in your home loan amount and a new interest rate, and we’ll estimate your payoff date.